arch111arch/fire-water-and-ice-game/README.md

 ![defeat screen](/fwi_defeat.PNG)

-However, to really beat the game and end up on the Highscore, the pleyer needs to win.
+However, to really beat the game and end up on the Highscore, the player needs to win the game.
 When the computer lost all lives, the Victoryscreen will pop up.
 Here the final score sums up remaining lives, gold, diamonds, basescore and a Victory Bonus.
 If the new score is higher that the previous Highsore, it will replace it as the new Highscore.